-A better alternative is Invisalign, which are virtually clear, invisible, removable plastic ‘aligners’ that straighten the teeth without any metal or wires.
+Invisalign, are virtually clear, invisible, removable plastic ‘aligners’ that straighten the teeth without any metal or wires.
 These should be worn 22 hours a day and the treatment may cover a range time-wise.
-To include Itero accurate and instantaneous simulation of bite correction.

 Dental implants are basically an artificial tooth root that is submerged into the jawbone.
 It is considered the most modern technique for replacing a missing tooth.
 Implants provide a strong foundation and function most like a real tooth.
 To include 3D simulation, preparation to ensure accuracy in function and aesthetic of implant supported restoration.